 Freedom in the economic sector... must be regulated by appropriate legal norms so that it will be placed at the service of integral human freedom...
-A great deal of educational and cultural work is urgently needed, including the education of consumers in the responsible use of their power of choice, the formation of a strong sense of responsibility among producers and among people in the mass media in particular, as well as necessary intervention by public authorities.
-In order to balance the principle of solidarity with the rights and obligations of the individual, the State's intervention in the economic environment must be neither invasive nor absent, but commensurate with society's real needs.
+A great deal of educational and cultural work is urgently needed, including the education of consumers in the responsible use of their power of choice, the formation of a strong sense of responsibility among producers and among people in the mass media in particular, as balance the principle of solidarity with the rights and obligations of the individual, the State's intervention in the economic environment must be neither invasive nor absent, but commensurate with society's real needs.
 "The State has a duty to sustain business activities by creating conditions which will ensure job opportunities, by stimulating those activities where they are lacking or by supporting them in moments of crisis.
 The State has the further right to intervene when particular monopolies create delays or obstacles to development. -305-307, 351, 376 Compendium of the Social Doctrine of the Church.

 There is a growing loss of the sense of history, which leads to even further breakup.
 A kind of "deconstructionism", whereby human freedom claims to create everything starting from zero, is making headway in today's culture.
-The one thing it leaves in its wake is the drive to limitless consumption and expressions of empty individualism -12, Fratelli Tutti
+The one thing it leaves in its wake is the drive to limitless consumption and expressions of empty individualism -12.
+Fratelli Tutti of \$10,000 to nurses who have been working in the public system, \$10,000 to nurses who return to the public system for two years, and \$5,000 to all other health care workers